phd20/phd20.github.io/src/content/blog/how-i-prepare-for-dnd-with-obsidian.md

 ## Retrospective

 The retrospective is for notes on what went well, what could have gone better, and what I can do about it for future sessions.
-This session proves *really* valuable and ensures that I'm always striving for small improvements to our games.
+This section proves *really* valuable and ensures that I'm always striving for small improvements to our games.

 ---